exoscale/exoscale-csi-driver/README.md

 ...
 ```

-Since one `exoscale-csi-node` is deployed per node, you should see one pod per node.
+Since one `exoscale-csi-node` is deployed per node, you should see one Pod per node.

 ### Example